 All manuscripts submitted to the IJTLHE should be in accordance with the journal’s purpose - to encourage the study, development, application, and evaluation of higher education pedagogy.
 All manuscripts are refereed (blind) using a peer-review process involving at least two reviewers.
 The review process typically takes approximately three months.

-Finally, the IJTLHE is a publication of the International Society for Exploring Teaching and Learning (ISETL) and the Center for Teaching and Learning at The University of Georgia.
+Finally, the IJTLHE is a publication of the International Society for Exploring Teaching and Learning (ISETL).

 The mission of the International Journal of ePortfolio (IJeP) is to encourage the study of practices and pedagogies associated with ePortfolio in educational settings.
 The journal’s focus includes the explanation, interpretation, application, and dissemination of researchers’, practitioners’, and developers’ experiences relevant to ePortfolio.
 It also serves to provide a multi-faceted, single source of information for those engaging in projects and practices associated with ePortfolio.
 A refereed (blind) peer-reviewed journal, IJeP embraces inquiry into ePortfolio in educational settings holistically; therefore, manuscripts considering the following areas of investigation are welcomed:

 - instruction and principles of learning that utilize and inform practical, effective ePortfolio methodologies;

 - evaluation and assessment methodologies and practices supported by ePortfolio;